Belle (2021 film): Plot

-Teenager Suzu Naito lives in the rural Kōchi Prefecture of Japan with a lost passion for singing and writing songs.
-When Suzu was young, she witnessed her mother rescue a child from a flooding river at the cost of her own life, causing her to resent her mother for "abandoning" her for a stranger's child and eventually grow distant from her father.
-She remains in contact with a group of older choir teachers who were her mother's friends.
-She is alienated from most of her classmates, with the exception of her childhood friend and self-appointed protector Shinobu Hisatake, on whom she has a crush; popular girl Ruka Watanabe; sportsman classmate Shinjiro “Kamishin” Chikami; and her genius best friend Hiroka "Hiro" Betsuyaku.
+Suzu Naito is a third-year high school student living in the rural Kōchi Prefecture of Japan, with a lost passion for singing and songwriting.
+As a child, Suzu witnessed her mother rescue a girl from a flooding river at the cost of her own life and thus resents her for "abandoning" her for a stranger's child.
+Suzu remains in contact with a group of older choir teachers who were her mother's friends but is alienated from most of her classmates, except her childhood crush and self-appointed protector Shinobu Hisatake, popular girl Ruka Watanabe, sportsman Shinjiro "Kamishin" Chikami, and her genius best friend Hiroka "Hiro" Betsuyaku.

-Urged by Hiro, Suzu signs into the popular virtual metaverse "U" and is appointed a beautiful avatar with freckles (through the AI engine's biometric analysis) whom she names "Bell", the English translation of her own name.
-Upon logging into U, she finds herself capable of singing again.
-With the assistance of Hiro, who has appointed herself Bell's manager and producer, Bell almost immediately becomes a best-seller on U's music charts, and people start to refer to her as "Belle", meaning "beautiful" in French.
+At Hiro's insistence, Suzu signs into the popular virtual world "U" and is appointed a beautiful avatar with freckles (through the AI engine's biometric analysis), whom she names "Bell", the English translation of her own name.
+Upon logging in, she finds herself capable of singing again.
+With the assistance of Hiro, who appoints herself Bell's manager and producer, Bell becomes a hit on U's music charts, and people start referring to her as "Belle", meaning "beautiful" in French.

-During one of Belle's concerts, an infamously strong and near-unbeatable user called "The Dragon" (or "The Beast") arrives, fleeing from the Justices, a vigilante group led by the self-righteous Justin, who begin fighting the Dragon and accusing him of disturbing the peace of U. Justin plans to unveil the Dragon's identity to the public using a specialized program mostly reserved for U's owners.
+During one of Belle's concerts, an infamously strong and near-unbeatable user, "The Dragon" (or "The Beast"), arrives, fleeing from the Justices, a vigilante group led by the self-righteous Justin, who fight the Dragon and accuse him of disturbing the peace of U. Justin plans to unveil the Dragon's identity to the public using a specialized program mostly reserved for U's owners.
 Intrigued by the Dragon, Suzu begins to gather information about him.
-She discovers that he is popular amongst children, who consider him to be their hero, particularly an 8th grader named Tomo who was in the news following his mother's death.
-Belle searches U for the Dragon and is led to the Dragon's hidden castle by a mysterious angel avatar.
-She meets the Dragon and his five guardian AIs.
+She discovers that he is popular amongst children, who consider him to be their hero.
+She meets the Dragon and his five guardians AIs.
 Belle and the Dragon grow close.
-In the real world, Ruka confides to Suzu that she likes Kamishin.
-With Suzu's help, the two confess their feelings, after a long period of awkward embarrassment.
+In the real world, Ruka confides to Suzu that she has a crush on Kamishin.
+Suzu helps the two confess their feelings.